heremaps/xyz-documentation/docs/ui/index.md

 put in quotes, like this: `"datahub9876"`).

 > #### Hint
+>
 > Playground access to your data.
+>

-    The playground uses it's own credentials and token to access the Spaces used in the samples.
+> The playground uses it's own credentials and token to access the Spaces used in the samples.
 This token doesn't show in the code.
+>

-    If you want to use your own data, add the token where you need it, either by globally setting `YOUR_TOKEN` or by adding it to specific `credentials` configuration as the `access_token:`
+> If you want to use your own data, add the token where you need it, either by globally setting `YOUR_TOKEN` or by adding it to specific `credentials` configuration as the `access_token.`

 ### Map Output (3)